The Role of Video Data Analytics in Transportation

 Parking Management

 Parking facility usage has varied recently as a result of evolving public health restrictions.
-Many parking facilities are now looking to move away from analog systems toward digital alternatives.
+Many parking facilities are now looking to move away from analog systems and embrace digital alternatives.

 Video analytics technologies can help parking facilities create a streamlined parking experience by:

-- Traffic flow: Cameras equipped with video analytics can analyze parking queues at peak hours to identify patterns and trends.
+• Traffic flow: Cameras equipped with video analytics can analyze peak-hour parking queues to identify patterns and trends.
 Additionally, this software can recognize when specific areas are empty or full, allowing easier navigation for customers.

 Container Tracking